11061055/nginx-log-exporter/README.md

 5. request will be trimmed  to "/app/api/ucenter/get"
 ```

-That's to say, you can write your own trim and replace rules to run as many cycles as you want, with each output as the input of the next cycle.
+That's to say, you can write your own trim and replace rules to run as many cycles as you want, with each output as the input of the next cycle. 非常灵活。

 ## Thanks